 Punish Behavior

 Punitive damages are sometimes referred to as “exemplary” damages because they also serve as an example to dissuade the defendant from behaving that way in the future, but more so to deter others from engaging in similar conduct.
+For example, high-profile cases like tobacco litigation have served as examples to other companies in the industry to prioritize consumer safety.

 Financial loss is an effective means to prevent repeat offenses from the defendant, but unless they are of exemplary scales others won’t really take notice.
 This is why punitive damages can be ten times as much as the initial damages awarded.